gabest11/lexx-ivtc/S03(Acorn)/README.md

     (b+c)/2*2-b => c

     then take the average of every three rows to reduce noise created by compression

-    o = last
+    o = c # c is the clip we are working on, save it for comparison

     a = Expr(c, "x[0,-1] 2.0 * x[0,-2] -")
     b = Expr(c, "x[0,+1] 2.0 * x[0,+2] -")
     c = Expr(a, b, c, "x y z + + 3.0 /")

-    # this might be more optimizeble, but I am not sure how Expr works internally
+    # this might be more optimizable, but I am not sure how Expr works internally
     # c = Expr(a, b, c, "x y + 0.5 * z + 0.5 *")

+    # field number is the one that was not interpolated

     a = c.nnedi3(field=0)
     b = o.nnedi3(field=0)